WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Real-world datasets

 \subsection{PCL: Motor imagery classification across data-gathering procedures}

-Aside from changes in the recording device and shifts in patient demographics, human intervention in the data gathering process is another contributing factor to the distributional shift that can lead to failure of clinical models.
-Specifically, a small change in the data-gathering procedures can cause procedural shifts that cause models to fail to generalize to other data gathering procedures.
-One known instance of this failure mode is the Camelyon17~\cite{wilds} dataset, where models fail to generalize to other hospitals because of differences in the staining procedure of lymph node slices.
+Aside from changes in the recording device and shifts in patient demographics, human intervention in the data gathering process is another contributing factor to the distribution shift that can lead to failure of clinical models (e.g., Camelyon17~\cite{wilds,WILDS-v2}).
 This challenge is especially prevalent in temporal medical data (e.g., EEG, MEG, and others) because recording devices are complex tools greatly affected by nonlinear effects and modulations.
 These effects are often caused by context and preparations made before the recording~\cite{robust-EEG}.
-We study these procedural shifts on the PCL dataset (Figure~\ref{fig:pcl_description_main}).
+We study these procedural shifts with the PCL~\cite{lee2019,cho2017,physionetMI,moabb} dataset (Figure~\ref{fig:pcl_main_body}).

-We consider the motor imagery task from electroencephalographic (EEG) measurements.
-The labels are two imagined movements (left hand and right hand).
-The dataset comes from three different hospitals performing the same task under different data gathering procedures and conditions.
-They act as our Source-domains.
-The goal is to generalize to unseen data gathering processes.
-As a whole, the dataset is composed of 22598 recordings of three seconds each from 48 EEG channels gathered with 215 participants.
+We consider the motor imagery task from EEG measurements.
+The dataset has three source domains, where each domain contains a dataset from a different research group carrying out the same task.
+The goal is to generalize to unseen datasets of the same task.

 Appendix~\ref{appendix:pcl} provides more information about the dataset.